Today, I saw a quote from marketoonist Tom Fishburne that said:

 “The best marketing doesn’t feel like marketing.”

-There’s so much wisdom packed in that tiny statement.
+There’s so much wisdom packed in that tiny statement, and this is ever-true for SEO.

 - Marketing that feels like marketing means something’s wrong.